laminas-api-tools/api-tools-content-validation/README.md

     ],
     'validators' => [
         'factories' => [
-            'ZF\ContentValidation\Validator\DbRecordExists' => Validator\Db\RecordExistsFactory::class,
+            'Laminas\ApiTools\ContentValidation\Validator\DbRecordExists' => Validator\Db\RecordExistsFactory::class,
-            'ZF\ContentValidation\Validator\DbNoRecordExists' => Validator\Db\NoRecordExistsFactory::class,
+            'Laminas\ApiTools\ContentValidation\Validator\DbNoRecordExists' => Validator\Db\NoRecordExistsFactory::class,
         ],
     ],
 ];
 ```

-ZF Events
+Laminas Events
 ---------

 ### Listeners

-#### ZF\ContentValidation\ContentValidationListener
+#### Laminas\ApiTools\ContentValidation\ContentValidationListener

 This listener is attached to the `MvcEvent::EVENT_ROUTE` event at priority `-650`.
 Its purpose is
-to utilize the `zf-content-validation` configuration in order to determine if the current request's
+to utilize the `api-tools-content-validation` configuration in order to determine if the current request's
 selected controller service name has a configured input filter.
 If it does, it will traverse the
 mappings from the configuration file to create the appropriate input filter (from configuration or
-the Zend Framework 2 input filter plugin manager) in order to validate the incoming data.
+the Laminas input filter plugin manager) in order to validate the incoming data.
 This
-particular listener utilizes the data from the `zf-content-negotiation` data container in order to
+particular listener utilizes the data from the `api-tools-content-negotiation` data container in order to
 get the deserialized content body parameters.

 ### Events

-#### ZF\ContentValidation\ContentValidationListener::EVENT_BEFORE_VALIDATE
+#### Laminas\ApiTools\ContentValidation\ContentValidationListener::EVENT_BEFORE_VALIDATE

-This event is emitted by `ZF\ContentValidation\ContentValidationListener::onRoute()`
+This event is emitted by `Laminas\ApiTools\ContentValidation\ContentValidationListener::onRoute()`
 (described above) in between aggregating data to validate and determining the
 input filter, and the actual validation of data.
 Its purpose is to allow users: